softwarepub/hermes/docs/source/dev/plugin_structure.md

 ## Implement plugin class
 To write a new plugin, it is important to follow the given structure.
 This means your plugins source code has a pydantic class with Settings and the plugin class which inherits from the plugins steps base class.
+But because the details of the plugin structure vary depending on what step the plugin is for, we will discuss the structures separatly.

 ### Harvest plugin
 The class structure of a harvest plugin should look like this: